kyma-project/control-plane/docs/cli/commands/kcp_upgrade_kyma.md

       --dry-run                      Perform the orchestration without executing the actual upgrage operations for the Runtimes.
 The details can be obtained using the "kcp orchestrations" command.
       --parallel-workers int         Number of parallel workers to use in parallel orchestration strategy.
 By default the amount of workers will be auto-selected on control plane server side.
       --schedule string              Orchestration schedule to use.
 Possible values: "immediate", "maintenancewindow".
 By default the schedule will be auto-selected on control plane server side.
-      --strategy string              Orchestration strategy to use.
-The possible values are: parallel. (default "parallel") -t, --target stringArray           List of Runtime target specifiers to include.
+      --strategy string              Orchestration strategy to use. (default "parallel") -t, --target stringArray           List of Runtime target specifiers to include.
 You can specify this option multiple times.
                                      A target specifier is a comma-separated list of the following selectors: all                 : All Runtimes provisioned successfully and not deprovisioning